gradio-app/gradio/guides/01_getting-started/03_sharing-your-app.md

 Sharing your Gradio app with others (by hosting it on Spaces, on your own server, or through temporary share links) **exposes** certain files on the host machine to users of your Gradio app.

-In particular, Gradio apps ALLOW users to access to three kinds of files:
+In particular, Gradio apps ALLOW users to access to two kinds of files:

-- **Files in the same directory (or a subdirectory) of where the Gradio script is launched from.** For example, if the path to your gradio scripts is `/home/usr/scripts/project/app.py` and you launch it from `/home/usr/scripts/project/`, then users of your shared Gradio app will be able to access any files inside `/home/usr/scripts/project/`.
-This is done so that you can easily reference these files in your Gradio app (e.g. for your app's `examples`).

-- **Temporary files created by Gradio.** These are files that are created by Gradio as part of running your prediction function.
-For example, if your prediction function returns a video file, then Gradio will save that video to a temporary file and then send the path to the temporary file to the front end.
-You can customize the location of temporary files created by Gradio by setting the environment variable `GRADIO_TEMP_DIR` to an absolute path, such as `/home/usr/scripts/project/temp/`.
+- **Cached files created by Gradio.** These are files that are created by Gradio as part of running your prediction function.
+For example, if your prediction function returns a video file, then Gradio will save that video to a cache on your device and then send the path to the file to the front end.
+You can customize the location of cache files created by Gradio by setting the environment variable `GRADIO_TEMP_DIR` to an absolute path, such as `/home/usr/scripts/project/temp/`.

 - **Files that you explicitly allow via the `allowed_paths` parameter in `launch()`**.
 This parameter allows you to pass in a list of additional directories or exact filepaths you'd like to allow users to have access to.
 (By default, this parameter is an empty list).

 Gradio DOES NOT ALLOW access to:

-- **Dotfiles** (any files whose name begins with `'.'`) or any files that are contained in any directory whose name begins with `'.'`

 - **Files that you explicitly block via the `blocked_paths` parameter in `launch()`**.
 You can pass in a list of additional directories or exact filepaths to the `blocked_paths` parameter in `launch()`.
 This parameter takes precedence over the files that Gradio exposes by default or by the `allowed_paths`.